Kingdom Hearts

+is a series of action role-playing games developed and published by Square Enix (originally by Square) and owned by The Walt Disney Company.
+A collaboration between the two companies, it was conceptualized by Square employees, Japanese game designers Tetsuya Nomura and Shinji Hashimoto; Nomura serves as the series' director.

 Kingdom Hearts is a crossover of various Disney properties based in an original fictional universe.
-The series centers on the main character, Sora, and his journey and experiences with various Disney and Pixar characters, as well as some from Square Enix properties, such as Final Fantasy, The World Ends With You and Einhänder, in addition to original characters and locations created specifically for the series.
+The series centers on the main character, Sora, and his journey and experiences with various Disney characters, as well as some from Square Enix properties, such as Final Fantasy, The World Ends with You, and Einhänder, in addition to original characters and locations created specifically for the series.

-The series consists of thirteen games available for multiple platforms and future games are planned.
+The series consists of thirteen games available for multiple platforms, and future games are planned.
 Most of the games in the series have been positively received and commercially successful.
 As of March 2022, the Kingdom Hearts series has shipped more than 36 million copies worldwide.
-A wide variety of related merchandise has been released along with the games, including soundtracks, figurines, companion books, light novels, a collectible card game, and a manga series.
+A wide variety of related merchandise has been released along with the games, including soundtracks, action figures, companion books, light novels, a collectible card game, and a manga series.